CQWEO/COVEDUDE/README.md

         end
     end
 end)
-Tab:Toggle("Eyes Invincibility","Makes the game (and other players) think you are looking down whenever eyes spawns.",false,function(Bool)
+Tab:Toggle("Eyes No Damage","Makes the game (and other players) think you are looking down whenever eyes spawns.",false,function(Bool)
     DisableEyes = Bool
     if workspace:FindFirstChild("Eyes") then
         MotorReplication:FireServer(0,DisableEyes and -120 or 0,0,false)